yandex-cloud/docs/en/datalens/security/index.md

 {% if audience != "internal" %}

 Permissions can be assigned to individual users or the **All** group that includes users who passed [authentication](../../iam/concepts/authorization/index.md#authentication).

+{% else %}

+Permissions can be assigned to individual users or the **All** group that includes users who passed authentication..

 {% endif %}